formkiq/docs.formkiq.com/docs/platform/migration-and-data-import.md

 ## Stack-to-Stack Migration

-When moving documents between FormKiQ environments, use the FileSync CLI and AWS CLI workflows designed for FormKiQ-to-FormKiQ data movement.
+When moving documents between FormKiQ environments, use the FormKiQ CLI and AWS CLI workflows designed for FormKiQ-to-FormKiQ data movement.

 Common scenarios include: